 Get ready to set sail for an epic evening of tales from the deep.
-Join Western Neighborhoods Project (WNP) at the Richmond District’s beloved Balboa Theater on Thursday, October 12 for a lively conversation between three former National Park Service historians and longtime friends: James Delgado, Stephen Haller, and John Martini.
-All got their start locally at the Golden Gate National Recreation Area and have since gone on to esteemed careers; Jim and Steve co-wrote the seminal book “Shipwrecks at the Golden Gate.”
+Join Western Neighborhoods Project (WNP) at the Richmond District’s beloved Balboa Theater on Thursday, October 12 for an illustrated, lively conversation between two former National Park Service historians and longtime friends: Stephen Haller and John Martini, moderated by Executive Director Nicole Meldahl.
+Steve and John got their start locally at the Golden Gate National Recreation Area and have since gone on to esteemed careers; Steve is the co-author of the seminal book “Shipwrecks at the Golden Gate.”

 General Admission tickets are $40 and include access to the theater when the doors open at 6:30pm.
 VIP tickets are $70 and include: